FabricExtras/StructurePoolAPI/README.md

 # StructurePoolAPI

 Can be used to inject structures into structure pools.
-Popular exampe:
+Popular example:
 - Adding custom village structures to villages

 Additional features: